Boeing Dreamliner fire investigation under way

 Heathrow briefly closed both its runways to deal with the fire, and a spokeswoman said on Saturday that the airport was back to normal operations, although it was still dealing with a backlog of delays and cancellations due to Friday's incident.

-The Dreamliner's two batteries are in compartments located low down near the front and middle of the plane.
-Damage to the Ethiopian plane appeared to be on top of the fuselage, close to the tail, according to video from the scene.
+The Dreamliner's two batteries are in electrical compartments located low down and near the front and middle of the plane.
+Damage to the Ethiopian plane appears to be on top of the fuselage, close to the tail, according to video from the scene on Friday.

 (Graphic of key areas of the 787: link.reuters.com/zed69t)